 - Here are some fun indoor snowball activities that require NO snow!

-- Here are a bunch of free holiday printables you can use
+- We have a bunch of free holiday printables you can use

 - I have a bunch of free Disney printables for coloring, word searches and more here too.

-- I have many different free Bingo games you can download and play together
+- There’s many different free Bingo games you can download and play together

 - Create this boredom buster jar when they’re looking for more ideas…they can come up with their own on this one!